DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 ## Homework

-TODO: More info about submit, rework the code in the homework 7 page!
+TODO: More info about submit, rework the code in the homework 7 page.
 Type out and complete the code.
 Submit it as you were shown today.

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="../homework7/" target="_blank">Week 7 Homework Page<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>